-In today’s market, approximately 400 billion dollars worth of merchandise is annually exported from Mexico to the US.
+In today’s market, approximately 400 billion dollars worth of merchandise is annually exported from Mexico.
 About 80% of that total goes directly to the United States.
 There have been talks of building a wall between the United States and Mexico for quite some time now, and many people forget how much we import from our neighbors to the south.
 From electronic gadgets to consumables like beer and tomatoes, a lot of things we depend on in daily life come from Mexico.
 Here is a quick look at the 10 most common products imported from Mexico.

 Did you know that Mexico produces 16 out of every 100 cars sold in the United States?
 Furthermore, Mexico became the United States’ first automotive supplier since 2019.
 Automobile manufacturers such as General Motors, Nissan, FCA Mexico, Volkswagen, KIA, Mazda, Toyota, Audi, and Honda have long been established in different cities of Mexico.
 Imports have decreased in recent times as a result of the worldwide covid-19 pandemic, but this industry is expected to rebound soon.